 Many people travel to the US after receiving a job offer.
 These people must obtain H-type permission before entering.
-This visa is a kind of temporary work permit for professionals and non-professionals and is divided into several general categories, H1B1, H1B, H1C, H2A, H2B, and H3.
+This visa is a kind of temporary work permit for professionals and non-professionals and is divided into several general categories, H1B1, H1B, H1C, H2A, H2B, H3, and H4.
 The H1C visa is devoted to foreign nurses who intend to work in US hospitals.
 In this article, we describe the necessary conditions to obtain this type of work visa.

 What is the H1C visa?